EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/debounce-y-throttle-en-javascript/index.en.md

 title: Debounce vs Throttle Interactive Visual Guide And Live Demo
 ---

-I thought let's do a Debounce vs Throttle.
+At fist I got confused about these data structures, even though I've read and wrote about them, so I thought: let's extend this post and do a Debounce vs Throttle visual simulator that can be used to see the differences between these data structures, that way I (and other people) can understand them better instead of just reading about them.
+This visual simulator is perfect to interact with the structures and compare their behavior in real time.

 Debounce and throttle are [design patterns]({{< ref path="/posts/python/patrones-de-diseno-en-python-resena-de-practical-python-design-patterns/index.md" lang="en" >}}) used to limit the execution of functions, generally they are used to restrict the amount of times an event is fired: click, scroll, resize or other events.
 This patterns are not exclusive to Javascript and can be used in any language or can be used as high level abstractions; in a previous post I explained how to use throttle to [limit the number of requests received by the nginx server]({{< ref path="/posts/software-architecture/como-limitar-peticiones-con-throttling-en-nginx/index.md" lang="en" >}}).

 Both patterns generate a function that receives a callback and a timeout or delay.